trongnsiwa/trongnsiwa/README.md

 <h3> 👨🏻•💻 About Me </h3>

-- ✨ I want to become a Web Developer, more about Front-End side.
+- ✨ I want to become a Developer, more about Front-End side.

-- 🏫 Now I am studying Software Engineering at FPT University, a good learning environment.
+- 🏫 I have been studied Software Engineering at FPT University, a good learning environment.

 <h3>🛠 Tech Stack</h3>

-- 💻 &nbsp; Java | SpringBoot
+- 💻 &nbsp; Java | JavaScript | TypeScript

 - 🌐 &nbsp; React | Next.js | TaiwindCSS

-- 🛢 &nbsp; SQL
+- 🛢 &nbsp; SQL | NoSQL

 <hr>